KevinNadar/sweet-firefox-theme/README.md

 #### Wayland fix:
 1. Go to the `about:config` page
 2. Search for the `layers.acceleration.force-enabled` preference and set it to true.
-3. Now restart Firefox, and it should look good!
+3. Now restart Firedragon, and it should look good!

 #### X11 fix:
 1. Go to the `about:config` page
 2. Type `mozilla.widget.use-argb-visuals`
 3. Set it as a `boolean` and click on the add button
-4. Now restart Firefox, and it should look good!
+4. Now restart Firedragon, and it should look good!

 ### Icons color broken with System icons
 Icons might appear black where they should be white on some systems.
 I have no idea why, but you can adjust them directly in the `system-icons.css` file, look for `--gnome-icons-hack-filter` & `--gnome-window-icons-hack-filter` vars and play with css filters.